MathsinHealth/eq5dsuite-r/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of this package is to provide a suite of functions for manipulating and analysing EQ-5D data.
+The goal of this package is tof provide a suite of functions for manipulating and analysing EQ-5D data.

 The file structure in the `R` folder is as follows: